armin-fx/BandedScad/doc/vector.md

   - `< 0` - left point is within the segment, e.g. `-1`
   - `> 0` - right point is within the segment, e.g. `1`

+#### `is_intersection_polygon_segment (points, line, path, without)` [^][contents]
+[is_intersection_polygon_segment]: #is_intersection_polygon_segment-points-line-path-without-
+Returns `true` if a line segment intersect any line from a polygon.\
+Only in 2D plane.
+- `points` - a list with points defines the outline of the polygon
+- `line`   - a list with 2 points defines the line segment
+- `path`   - optional, a list with positions to `points`
+  - defines the outline of the polygon if defined
+- `without`
+  - optional, a list with point positions, which are excluded from test
+  - a point defined here will even exclude the point and the two line segments in the polygon before and after the point
+  - there can set:
+    - a number as position in `points`
+    - a list with positions, if more then one point will excluded

+#### `is_point_inside_triangle (points, point, border, rotation)` [^][contents]
+[is_point_inside_triangle]: #is_point_inside_triangle-points-point-border-rotation-
+Returns `true` if a point lies exactly in a triangle.\
+Inclusive the on the line.
+Only 2D plane.
+- `points` - 3 points in a list defines the triangle
+- `border` - optional, specify whether the border is included to the triangle
+  - default = `true`, the triangle inclusive the border
+- `rotation`
+  - optional, set the rotation of the triangle must be, seen from top
+  - default = `0`, both rotations
+  - `== 0` - left rotation or right rotation
+  - ` > 0` - only for left rotation, mathematical rotation
+    - if the triangle is rotate the other way round, the point is always "outside"
+    - can be used to test the rotation of the triangle
+  - ` < 0` - only for right rotation, clockwise rotation

 #### `is_point_inside_polygon (points, p, face)` [^][contents]
 [is_point_inside_polygon]: #is_point_inside_polygon-points-p-face-
 Returns `true` if a point lies exactly in a closed trace.\